trussworks/Engineering-Playbook/infrasec/terraform/atlantis.md

 ...
 ```

-In this structure, each account has an `atlantis-global` namespace which sets up the `atlantis` IAM role, and then there is an `atlantis-service` (or `atlantis-prod`, or whatever you prefer) namespace which contains the functional components of the Atlantis service.
+In this structure, each account has an `atlantis-global` namespace which sets up the `atlantis` IAM role, and then there is a single `atlantis-service` (or `atlantis-prod`, or whatever you prefer) namespace which contains the functional components of the Atlantis service.

 ### Setting up atlantis-global